 3. Experiment with structure

 It’s been said that formal, structured poetry reveals a lot more about a writer than modern free verse poetry.
-The reason for this is that when faced with more rigid boundaries, writers will naturally look for ways to stretch their personal creativity in any way they can.
+The reason for this is that when faced with more rigid boundaries, writers will naturally look for ways to stretch their personal creativity and express their own voice.

 For example, if two poets are told to write a fourteen-line sonnet in iambic pentameter about the rain on a winter’s day, those two writers will produce two very, very different poems.
 Each one will reveal something about the way that writer sees the world and their relationship with it.